 Check the display mode of your application or game

-When a DirectX 9 application goes to full-screen mode, the resolution of the application might not match the native resolution of your LCD monitor, the resolution your monitor was designed to display based on its size.
+When a DirectX 9 application goes to full-screen mode, the resolution of the application might not match the native resolution of your LCD monitor; the resolution of your monitor was designed to display based on its size.
 If you see black bands on the tops or sides of your screen where a portion isn’t used, you can try scaling the full-screen image.
 If your application or game allows you to choose the display mode, you might be able to change the application or game settings and choose a mode that matches the native resolution of your LCD monitor.
-This will help you use all of the screen and still preserve the application’s intended resolution.
+This will help you use all of the screens and still preserve the application’s intended resolution.

 Which version of DirectX is installed on your PC

 Under the System tab, against DirectX Version, you will see the version installed on your system.
 In the image above, you will see DirectX 12 mentioned.